 A furnace is a more robust heating system

-and is necessary for certain chillier climates.
-That’s because a heat pump has trouble when the temperature hits about 40 degrees Fahrenheit.
-As strange as it may seem, during heating season, a heat pump is intended to remove heat from the outdoors and use it to raise the temperature of the inside air.
-Although it may be too cool outside for comfort, there is still plenty of available heat for the heat pump to operate correctly, but at exceptionally low temperatures there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may work perfectly during the heating season for someone in Tampa, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
+and is essential for certain chillier climates.
+That’s because a heat pump has trouble when the temperature hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
+As odd as it seems, during heating season, a heat pump is intended to remove heat from the outdoors and use it to raise the temperature of the inside air.
+Even when it feels cold outside, there is still a sufficient amount of heat for the heat pump to operate correctly, but at exceptionally low temperatures there is not sufficient heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may work perfectly during the winter months for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
 If freezing temperatures hit and you don’t have a furnace to take over, a heat pump could run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-In some areas, heat pumps can function with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
-This is a fantastic alternative for certain northern areas, but additional land must be available in order to install the required piping for a geothermal system.
+In certain areas, heat pumps can function with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
+This is a fantastic alternative for specific northern areas, but more land must be available in order to install the essential piping for a geothermal system.

-When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up purchasing a system that doesn’t work when extreme temperatures hit, or investing in multiple systems when one would suffice.
+When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to examine the pros and cons of each heating and cooling system so you don’t end up purchasing a system that doesn’t work when extreme temperatures hit, or investing in two systems when one would suffice.

 If you can’t decide which system would best fit your needs, call Service Experts Heating & Air Conditioning to schedule

 a free in-home quote.
-We are here to answer any and all of your questions to ensure you choose the right option for your home.
+We are happy to answer any and all of your questions to ensure you choose the right option for your home.